 Intense Pulsed Light (IPL) treatments are becoming widely recognized as an effective solution for those suffering from mild to moderate inflammatory acne.
-Besides clearing up pustules and active inflammation, IPL has the added benefit of improving the appearance of facial scarring, which is an unfortunate but common outcome of chronic acne.
+Besides clearing up pustules and active inflammation, IPL for acne scars has the added benefit of improving the appearance of facial scarring, which is an unfortunate but common outcome of chronic acne.
 Read on to discover whether Intense Pulsed Light treatments may be right for you.

-How IPL Treatments Work
+How IPL for acne scars Treatments Work

-During IPL treatments, short pulses of intense light are emitted from an applicator onto your skin.
+During IPL for acne scars treatments, short pulses of intense light are emitted from an applicator onto your skin.
 To treat acne, specific wavelengths of light target bacteria in the skin, as well as inflamed sebaceous glands that contribute to breakouts.
 IPL energy at various wavelengths is also used to selectively destroy pigment cells, blood-filled capillary veins, or hair, depending on the intended nature of your treatment.

 When your skin absorbs the light energy, it heats up and you will experience a brief, pinprick sensation.
 A layer of chilled gel applied before treatment helps to ease the discomfort, and as each individual pulse of light can treat a generous area of skin, IPL treatments are generally quite short.
 A typical session ranges from 20 to 30 minutes, and most patients require between four and six sessions to achieve the desired results.